Main Content

 WEAVING MILL, UPTOWN MELS | RESIDENTIAL COMPLEX

 The visionary Uptown Mels project is breathing new life into Textilfabrik Stoffel, a grand old textile factory.
 A new residential district is being developed above the wine-growing village of Mels, in a prime location for scenic views.
-The first stage of construction to convert the former weaving mill has now been successfully completed.
 When deciding on the lighting for the tall, archaic stairwells, the architect Michael Meier opted for a custom solution from Tulux, which was designed and implemented in collaboration with the lighting design agency Mosersidler AG.

 Building